15 Perennials You Should Plant in September for Spring Color

 Lavender attracts pollinators, such as bees, to the garden, making is a good choice as a companion plant.

-Lavender is a very well-known herbaceous perennial known both for its beautiful flowers as well as their calming aroma.
+Lavender is a well-known herbaceous perennial known both for its beautiful flowers and calming aroma.
 In its native region of the Mediterranean, lavender grows in rocky areas.
 This makes it a great choice for areas that may experience drought or have less fertile soil.

-Take care when you are choosing your lavender variety, their growing conditions vary, and choosing the incorrect plant will lessen your success with this beautiful plant.
+Take care when you are choosing your lavender variety.
+Their growing conditions vary, and choosing the incorrect plant will lessen your success with this September perennial.
 Lavender is useful for keeping deer away and is an excellent companion plant for just about anything in your garden.

 Lenten Rose